sahilsuman933/CritiqueCheck/README.md

 - Access the application : Open your browser and navigate to your localhost to access the code review automation web application.

+- Make sure to create a `.env` file and include your OpenAI key.
+You can refer to the `.env.example` file for an example of how to structure the `.env` file.
 ## Demo Video

 [![Project Overview Video](https://img.youtube.com/vi/g1Sk1yxhTuo/0.jpg)](https://www.youtube.com/watch?v=g1Sk1yxhTuo)